 Engage a Professional

 With your set of key requirements it is time to engage a professional.
-Professionals can save you time and money, helping you to see things that you may not have considered.
-They can often find more cost-effective ways of meeting your needs from their extensive knowledge of design, procedures and products.
+Professionals can save you time and money.
+They help you to see things that you may not have considered.
+They can often find more cost-effective ways of meeting your needs from their extensive knowledge of design, product and process.

-Importantly, professionals provide an early indication of the budget for what you have in mind, and the time it will take to complete.
+Importantly, professionals provide an early indication of the likely budget, and the time it will take.
 Clients often under-estimate the cost of things; if you must prioritise, address problems with the exterior and fabric of the building before considering changes internally.

 One of our clients engaged us to carry out a feasibility study for a basement conversion.
 Whilst it was within his budget, we pointed to the exterior condition (rotting timbers, leaking gutters, loose masonry).
 The interior was also poorly decorated and the wiring potentially dangerous.
-Our client sensibly re-prioritised, postponing the idea of a basement conversion to concentrate on the exterior and existing interior spaces.
+Our client sensibly re-prioritised, postponing the idea of a basement conversion to concentrate on the properties problem areas.
 You can read more about this project here.

 Most professionals offer an initial consultation free of charge.
-Have your list of requirements and questions ready.
-Don’t be too prescriptive at this stage; great to have your own ideas, but don’t constrain the professional too much.
+Prepare your list of requirements and questions.
+Don’t be too prescriptive at this stage.
+It’s great to have your own ideas, but don’t constrain the professional too much.

-We had a client who told his architect exactly what was wanted; the architect drew what he was told … and almost missed the opportunity to enjoy a sun-filled room with daily views over a valley.
+We had clients who told their architect exactly what was wanted; the architect drew what he was told.
+Yet our clients almost missed the opportunity to enjoy a sun-filled room with daily views over a valley.
 We were glad to offer alternative advice before any foundations were laid.
 You can read more about this project here.

 So what type of professional should you engage?
 It really depends on the size and complexity of the project.
 The main options are:

-2. Interior Designer – the scope of an interior designer varies from company to company, so it is worth exploring the range of tasks that each will cover.
-With a keen eye both for practical and aesthetic home renovation, some will actually manage your entire project from concept to completion, engaging all the roles described further below.
+The scope of an interior designer varies from company to company.
+It is important to check the range of tasks that each will offer.
+With a keen eye both for practical and aesthetic home renovation, some will manage your entire project.

-Style Within is listed as an interior design company and we actually manage entire projects from start to finish, including building works.
-We offer a single point of contact for the total project, providing continuity as others come and go, with constant focus on the finished home.
-We help clients to confirm their requirement; for complex projects, on your behalf we engage an architect and structural engineer to turn our designs into drawings for statutory approval; we write a detailed specification to accompany the drawings; for high value projects we run a competitive tender to select an appropriate contractor.
-Before a client commits to significant expense we will have provided fixed and budgetary prices for everything: professional fees, building work, plumbing, electrics, joinery, decoration, kitchens and bathrooms, carpets, flooring, window dressing, blinds, table lamps, hifi installation, furnishings … everything.
-We then oversee the project to time, cost and quality; and furnish with carpets, blinds, furniture, furnishings, lighting and home entertainment – the complete service.
-Click here to read our clients’ kind testimonials.
+Style Within is primarily an interior design company but we actually manage entire projects from start to finish.
+This includes building works.
+We help clients to confirm their requirement and write a detailed specification to accompany formal drawings.
+For high value projects we run a competitive tender to select an appropriate contractor.
+Before a client commits to significant expense we provide fixed and budgetary prices for everything.
+We cover professional fees, building work, plumbing, electrics, joinery, decoration, kitchens and bathrooms, carpets, flooring, window dressing, blinds, table lamps, hifi installation, furnishings … everything.
+We then oversee the build project to time, cost and quality.
+Finally, we furnish with carpets, blinds, furniture, furnishings, lighting and home entertainment – the complete service.
+Our clients have provided some very generous testimonials.

-3. Architect (architectural technician, architectural designer, or other variant) – most people turn straight to an architect for more complex works requiring planning and building control.
-They will translate your requirements into a new building; the more adventurous will look to create a unique design for you.
+Most people turn straight to an architect for more complex works requiring planning and building control.
+They will translate your requirements into a new building.
 Architects will need advice from a structural engineer, party wall surveyor and conservation officer (for listed building issues), but will otherwise specify all requirements to meet building regulations and planning consent.
 Some architects will oversee the project too, having selected a contractor.
-The contractor in turn may have contacts to fit carpets and other furnishings but it is unlikely that these will have been specified in detail at the time the contract is let; so the total cost will be unknown.
+The contractor in turn may have contacts to fit carpets and other furnishings but it is unlikely that these will have been specified in detail at the time the contract is let.

-4. Structural Engineer – will advise on the suitability of structures and ground conditions, and specify sizes of beams and other structural components along with a method statement to ensure that the structure is built correctly and in accordance with regulations.
-For a major structural project such as a basement conversion, an engineer would be a good first contact to confirm that such a project is financially viable.
+A Structural Engineer will advise on the suitability of structures and ground conditions, and specify sizes of beams and other structural components.
+He or she will produce a method statement to ensure that the structure is built correctly.
+For a major structural project such as a basement conversion, an engineer would be a good first contact to confirm that the project is viable.

-6. Building Contractor – some projects can be managed directly by a building contractor.
-He or she may need to call upon others to cover statutory requirements, but will have a good understanding of what needs to be done in terms of constructing the building.
-With contacts to install kitchens, bathrooms, fixtures and fittings, these are unlikely to have been specified in detail early in the process, leaving the final total cost unknown when the contract is placed.
+A contractor may manage the build directly.
+He or she may need to call upon others to cover statutory requirements, but will have a good understanding of construction requirements.
+With contacts to install kitchens, bathrooms, fixtures and fittings, these won’t be specified in detail early in the process, leaving the final total cost unknown when placing the contract.

 When considering your total budget, you must include professional fees in addition to other project costs; but remember that professionals also save you money.